-Volunteers in New Zealand try to rescue 40 stranded whales
+40 beached whales refloated in New Zealand but fears remain

+But she said that despite their efforts, the whales hadn’t swum away into the ocean and they feared they might beach themselves again.

+“It’s always fantastic to see whales out in deeper water where they should be,” Hawkes said.
+“Everyone is very hopeful but also very realistic.”

-The whales were first noticed by a tour operator on Monday morning, the department said.
+The whales were first noticed by a tour operator on Monday morning, the Department of Conservation said.
+Conservation rangers helped coordinate the rescue effort alongside volunteers from Project Jonah, while people who lived in the area also helped out.

-About 65 conservation rangers and volunteers worked throughout the day to help the whales by keeping them cool and wet until the water was deep enough to refloat them.
-The nonprofit whale rescue group Project Jonah was helping coordinate efforts.

 Farewell Spit, a sliver of sand that arches like a hook into the Tasman Sea, has been the site of previous mass strandings.
-Sometimes described as a whale trap, the spit’s long coastline and gently sloping beaches seem to make it difficult for whales to navigate away from once they get close.
+Sometimes described as a whale trap, the spit’s long coastline and gently sloping beaches seem to make it difficult for whales to navigate away once they get close.

 There are different theories as to why whales strand themselves, from chasing prey too far inshore to trying to protect a sick member of the group or escaping a predator.

 Four years ago, more than 650 pilot whales beached themselves on Farewell Spit in two separate mass strandings.
-More than 350 of the creatures died while about 300 were saved.
+More than 350 died while about 300 were saved.

 Pilot whales are relatively small but can grow to over 6 meters (20 feet).